gilevskaya/tailwind-demo/README.md

 ### Why this is great

-* Tailwind has no opinion on how things should look like (unlike other frameworks), it's lightweight and just generate a bunch of atomic classses for us
+* Tailwind has no opinion on how things should look like (unlike other frameworks), it's lightweight and all it does is generates a bunch of atomic classses

-* One config file `tailwind.js` that defines all of the design constants (colors, font-sizes, standard paddings etc.); which enforces developers to only use those, hence design consistency
+* One config file `tailwind.js` that defines all of the design constants (colors, font-sizes, standard paddings etc.); easy to maintain + enforces developers to only use those, hence design consistency

-* Atomic classes cover the most of the css needs, hence developers barely ever need to write css / create css files (most css work is setting up one config file)
+* Atomic classes cover most of the css needs, hence developers barely ever need to write css / create css files (most css work is setting up one config file)

 * Code is very descriptive / transperent.
 Vs. css approach you have to jump to css file to understand what's going on.
-Or vs. wrapper react components approach - the html+css logic gets hidden behind them
+Or vs. wrapper react components approach - the html+css logic gets hidden behind the component implementation

 * Compared to writing your own atomic classes, this solution **HAS DOCUMENTATION** and support, and also does the job for us, which is nice too; we can strap from all the things we don't need

 * Makes deveopment fast because all building blocks are already there; plus easy responsive design support

-* This can live in parallel with exsisting scss code.
-Potentially does everything scss does, so can be used instead
+* This can live in parallel with exsisting scss code; potentially does everything scss does, so can be used instead

 * Framework has solid community adoption